-RV Construction are Derby loft conversion experts, serving numerous areas across the East Midlands.
-For an attic room conversion in Nuthall you’ve come to the ideal place.
+RV Construction are Derby loft conversion professionals, serving numerous areas across the East Midlands.
+For an attic room conversion in Nuthall you’ve come to the best place.

-All the builders working for the company are all time-served expert craftsmen that carry out the task to an extremely high degree of quality – every customer is left totally pleased.
+All the builders working for the company are all time-served expert craftsmen that carry out the job to an extremely high degree of quality – every customer is left totally pleased.

-Our highly-skilled loft conversion team can transform your property; utilising the current methods and materials, into the house of your dreams!
+Our highly-skilled loft conversion team can change your property; utilising the current methods and products, into the home of your dreams!

-We have no sales premises, no non-productive staff- so overheads are very low, meaning that all you pay out for is the work performed on your property and absolutely nothing else.
+We have no sales facilities, no non-productive staff- so overheads are very low, meaning that all you pay out for is the work performed on your property and nothing else.

 RV Construction provide the complete service from preparing to conclusion.
-Give us a call or email for guidance or a complimentary site survey.
+Give us a call or email for guidance or a free site survey.

 Offering loft conversions in and around Nuthall, Nottinghamshire, NG16 1